Unifying incidence and prevalence under a time-varying general branching process: Model and theoretical results

 where $G^\tau(\cdot)$ denotes the cumulative distribution function (CDF) of $L^\tau$.
 Writing $\overline{G}^\tau(\cdot) \eqdefl 1 - G^\tau(\cdot)$ for the survival function associated with $G^\tau(\cdot)$, we have then

 \begin{exm}[\textbf{Bellman--Harris process, cont'd}] Let us consider the Bellman--Harris case of Example \ref{exm:BH1} and write $R(t) \eqdefl \E[\xi(t)]$ for the (time-varying) \emph{reproduction number} at time $t \geq 0$.
 Let us also denote the indicator function of a set $A$ by $\mathbf{1}_A$.
-Using the tower property and the independence between $\xi(\cdot)$ and $\{ L^\tau \}_{\tau \geq 0}$, we get then
+Using the law of total expectation and the independence between $\xi(\cdot)$ and $\{ L^\tau \}_{\tau \geq 0}$, we get then